Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Homosalate is an organic UV filter in sunscreens.
 May impair placental cell function and has estrogenic activity concerns.
-An organic UV filter that may impair placental cell function and has demonstrated estrogenic activity in studies.
-The EU has restricted its concentration in sunscreens due to safety concerns.
+Homosalate is an organic UV filter flagged for caution because of estrogenic activity concerns and possible effects on placental cell function.

 Found in 152 of 343 products (44%)